sampsyo/cs6120/content/blog/2025-05-13-abstract-testing-floating-point.md

 every single floating point operation.

 So, how to test?
-Let's craft a deliberately defective implementation (that does not comply with the IEEE floating-point spec).
+Let's craft a deliberately defective implementation (that does not comply with the IEEE floating-point spec) that our verifier is still good for!

 For floating-point verification, we can sample concrete inputs _and_ opportunistically construct bad $\epsilon$s at every floating-point operation to